WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-13-Ang-Li-Three-People-in-Turing.md

 author: Ang Li
 ---

-Some amazing people I met in Turing. :)
+Some amazing people I met at the Turing. :)

 ## Bo Wang

-Bo Wang is a visiting researcher at Turing and work with Professor Terry Lyons based at Oxford.
+Bo Wang is a visiting researcher at the Turing and work with Professor Terry Lyons based at Oxford.
-I knew him because he is one of the organizers for Data science for mental health, an interest group aiming to lead to suitable clinical interventions for mental health by using multi-modal data.
+I know him because he is one of the organizers for Data science for mental health, an interest group aiming to lead to suitable clinical interventions for mental health by using multi-modal data.
 Bo is interested in developing a clinically useful application for mental health through his expert in deep learning.
 He’s also working on some other projects.
 One project he’s working on is to analyze speech signals of individuals with mental